friendsofgo/killgrave/README.md

 $ killgrave
 ```

-While you are welcome to provide your own configuration, Killgrave will default to the followin configuration:
+While you are welcome to provide your own configuration, Killgrave will default to the following configuration:

 * **imposters path**: `imposters`
 * **host**: `localhost`